csmith111/moments-of-inspiration/_posts/2016-10-19-FourthPost.markdown

 * Create a plan that actively incorporates these elements into your daily life.
 * What concrete metrics can you use to measure your progress?
 * Periodically review how you are doing by evaluating your metrics.
+* Share your thoughts and experiences with your friends and see if you can help them on their journeys or just be a witness to the progress that they are making.